Mitch-Aufiero/totally-trivia-site/README.md

 Totally Trivia
 Totally Trivia is a fun and interactive React app designed to test your general knowledge.
 With integration to a trivia API, users can select a category and challenge themselves with random trivia questions.
 This project utilizes React 16.9 for the frontend.

+**note** this has not been updated since late 2019

 Table of Contents
 Getting Started